 FPBM1Y1 FASHION BUSINESS MANAGEMENT 1

 TERMS OF PRESENTATION Year-module

 CREDITS 20

 NQF LEVEL 5

 ASSESSMENT Continuous assessment (100) A combination of assessment methods and instruments is used to gather assessment evidence.

 PURPOSE The purpose of this module is to identify and explain the basic concepts of financial planning, market research, product development, branding, marketing, merchandising and distribution in the context of entrepreneurship within the fashion industry.

-OUTCOMES At the end of this module the student should be able to:
+OUTCOMES At the end of this module the student should be able to: Explain the need and process of business functions of which finance is an integrated function within the context of a small start-up business.
+Conduct basic market research in order to identify entrepreneurial opportunities.
+Explain the concepts of product development, branding, marketing, merchandising and distribution within the fashion industry.

 FPPD1Y1 TECHNICAL PRODUCT DEVELOPMENT 1

 TERMS OF PRESENTATION Year module

 CREDITS 20

 NQF LEVEL 5

 ASSESSMENT Continuous assessment: (100) A combination of assessment methods and instruments are used to collect assessment evidence.

-PURPOSE The purpose of this module is to demonstrate the ability to apply manual skills and, in specific, computer-aided-design (CAD) programmes in order to develop and communicate a variety of basic fashion products
+PURPOSE The purpose of this module is to demonstrate the ability to apply manual skills and, in specific, computer-aided-design (CAD) programmes in order to develop and communicate a variety of basic fashion products (for manufacture) using the appropriate technology.

-(for manufacture) using the appropriate technology.
 OUTCOMES At the end of this module the student should be able to: Apply manual skills when developing technical designs for fashion products that reflect current fashion trends and market demands.
 Apply Computer-aided-design (CAD) skills when developing technical designs for fashion products that reflect current fashion trends and market demands.
 Develop templates for Technical Package development.

-FPQO1Y1 APPLIED QUALITY AND OPERATIONS 1
+FPQ01Y1 APPLIED QUALITY AND OPERATIONS 1

 TERMS OF PRESENTATION Year module

 CREDITS 24

 NQF LEVEL 5

 ASSESSMENT Continuous assessment: (100) A combination of assessment methods and instruments are used to collect assessment evidence.

 PURPOSE The purpose of this module is to identify a variety of production operating systems in relation to fashion manufacturing.

-OUTCOMES At the end of this module the student should be able to:
+OUTCOMES At the end of this module the student should be able to: Explain the fundamental principles of production systems when manufacturing fashion products.
+Explain the fundamental principles of production processes from purchasing, receiving and issuing raw materials, the functions of a cutting room, sewing room processes, and finishing when manufacturing fashion products.
+Explain the fundamental principles of quality systems when manufacturing fashion products.
+Explain the fundamental principles of quality systems when manufacturing fashion products.
+Explain the concept of productivity and the importance of productivity improvement within an economy.

 FPTT1Y1 FASHION AND TEXTILE TECHNOLOGY 1

 TERMS OF PRESENTATION Year module

 CREDITS 40

 NQF LEVEL 5

 ASSESSMENT Continuous assessment: (100) A combination of assessment methods and instruments are used to collect assessment evidence.

-PURPOSE The purpose of this module is to demonstrate the ability to apply textile technology, in order to technically design and manufacture a variety of basic garments using appropriate textile applications, industrial
+PURPOSE The purpose of this module is to demonstrate the ability to apply textile technology, in order to technically design and manufacture a variety of basic garments using appropriate textile applications, industrial machinery and accepted manufacturing methods.

-machinery and accepted manufacturing methods.
 OUTCOMES At the end of this module the student should be able to: Explain the nature and manufacture of natural and man-made fibres as well as surface finishing techniques.
 Construct patterns for basic specified garments Manufacture basic garments using accepted manufacturing methods that meet the minimum quality specifications as stipulated by the fashion retail sector.